Food & Drink

 “I love food and drinks, and serving quality products, it’s in my soul, and it keeps drawing me back.
 Mike and I always were wanting to leave our other work and do Sole Kitchen full time.
 Mike got the Harbour Coffee Company space and so we had two businesses to our names by 2018.
 Then, Mike, having struggled with mental health issues, sadly passed away.
 I had both businesses and had to make some decisions as to what to do.
 I know that Michael would have wanted me to carry on with our plan, so that’s what I did.”

-being on the harbour arm
+being at the harbour

 Growing into Cheese Toasties